-The Journey begins: Stop 1
+The Journey Begins: Stop 1

 You open your eyes after napping near a bush.
 You hear a rustling sound nearby.
-At first you are afraid and want to run.
-You are also curious and want to find out more about the noise.
+At first you are afraid, and want to run.
+You are also curious, and want to find out more about the noise.
 You are very hungry, and whatever is making the noise may be something you can catch and eat.

-MAKE A CHOICE A. Find out what is making the rustling noise.
+MAKE A CHOICE A. Run away

+B. Find out what is making the rustling noise